sideeffects/HoudiniEngineForUnreal/README.md

 ## Supported Unreal Engine versions
 Currently, the supported Unreal Engine versions are:

-* 4.4 (note that the 4.4 release is missing some libraries - in addition to the Required zip packages, you must also download and unzip on top of Engine: http://static.oculusvr.com/sdk-downloads/ovr_ue4_4.4_github_prereq_0.4.1a.zip)
 * 4.5

 ## Installing from Source
-1. Have a local copy of Unreal Engine 4.4 checked out.
+1. Have a local copy of Unreal Engine 4.5 checked out.
 Inside Unreal Engine copy navigate to Engine/Plugins/Runtime .
 2. Clone the Houdini Engine Unreal plugin into this folder.
 Make sure the checked out folder is named HoudiniEngine .
 3. Download and install the correct build of 64-bit Houdini.
 4. Verify you have Houdini installed and it matches the version Plugin is using.
 Easiest way is to look in commit history or look inside Source/HoudiniEngine/HoudiniEngine.Build.cs file.